 “My right honourable friend the Minister of Housing and Local Government has asked me to take this opportunity to inform your Lordships that the Government are prepared to accept the decision of your Lordships’ House on this matter and to leave the whole of the Borough of Epsom and Ewell out of Greater London” .

 It seems to me that if you believe in local government, then it isn’t a great leap of faith to support the idea of local self-determination.
 On the other hand, it is wrong to ignore the demands of administrative efficiency and the need to run Local Authorities on a sustainable scale.
 It is a balancing act and trade-offs and compromises must be made.

 The notion of including only the three northern wards in Greater London was fatally flawed: it was bad policy and even worse politics.
 A bureaucratic desire to boost the population of the future Kingston Borough wasn’t in the best interests of the inhabitants of Stoneleigh and its adjacent neighbourhoods.
-It didn’t even have much impact on the objective of giving Kingston (which today remains London’s smallest Borough by population) the required size and scale.
+It didn’t even have much impact on the objective of giving Kingston (which today remains one of London’s smallest Boroughs by population) the required size and scale.
 And it was wrong to be so dismissive of the wish of the local population not to see their Borough split in half.

 But I don’t necessarily think keeping the whole of the Borough outside of Greater London was right either.
 I suspect Epsom & Ewell, perhaps grouped with Banstead as Herbert suggested, or with Sutton & Cheam (with which it has a substantial border) as the White Paper proposed, would have thrived as a London Borough and would have enjoyed greater powers.